 - Changes in sleeping habits (i.e., sleeping too much or not being able to sleep)

 Treatment for Bipolar Disorder

-Unfortunately, there is no cure for bipolar disorder.
+Unfortunately, there is no cure for bipolar disorder or other mood disorders.
 However, there are treatment options, which usually include a combination of mood-stabilizing medication and therapy.